A New Monte Carlo Based Algorithm for the Gaussian Process Classification Problem: Simulation Experiments

 We considered Problem 3 ($N=400$) of Experiment 2 (with a linear kernel).
 As mentioned, these are the only type of problems where the ground truth is known.
 For the purpose of comparison the two main aspects of speed and accuracy are important.
 They are contradictory metrics, for example improving the accuracy (by having a larger Monte Carlo sample) will lead to more lengthy runs, and vice versa too.
 To be able to visualize simultaneously both of these aspects of the performance we have plotted both the CPU time against the logarithm of the MAE in Figure 1 (for the case of probability estimation) and against the logarithm of the MAPE in Figure 2 (for the case of marginal likelihood estimation).
 In each of the two figures every point corresponds to the average CPU time/average MAE (or MAPE) over ten runs for a particular Monte Carlo parameter.
 The Monte Carlo parameter for the proposed algorithm, and for the HMC and ESS algorithms is the number of Monte Carlo samples.
 For the HMC and ESS algorithms we kept the other parameters at their recommended values, as given in the implementation by Rasmussen and Nickisch \cite{RASMUSSEN10} (they are any way much less influential than the number of samples).
 The parameters are fixed as follows: the number of of skipped samples is 40, the number of burn-in samples is 10, and the number of runs to remove finite temperature bias is 3.

 To be able to judge the advantage of one algorithm versus another, one should examine the difference in accuracy for the same run time, or similarly the difference in run time for the same accuracy.
 One can see from the graphs that the proposed algorithm generally beats the HMC algorithm.
-The margin of outperformance is considerable for the marginal likelihood case.
-While ESS beats the proposed algorithm for pattern probability estimation, the proposed algorithm holds the upper hand for the marginal likelihood case.
+The margin of outperformance is considerable, especially for the marginal likelihood case.
+The ESS ties with the the proposed algorithm for pattern probability estimation for low to moderate accuracy targets, but ESS outperforms for high accuracy computationally expensive runs.
+On the other hand, the proposed algorithm outperforms ESS considerably for the marginal likelihood case.
 As pointed out before, the marginal likelihood is by far the most important of the two aspects.
-The reason is that it is evaluated numerous times in the process of tuning the hyperparameters of the kernel function, while the probability estimation is performed only once.
-For example, from the figure the proposed algorithm produces a log(MAPE) of the marginal likelihood of about -4.6 with a CPU time of 2150 sec.
-The ESS algorithm produces about the same log(MAPE) with CPU time of 5350 sec.
-With about a hundred application of an optimization algorithm (such as Rasmussen and Nickisch's GPML toolbox's \texttt{optimize} function \cite{RASMUSSEN10}), the new algorithm takes about 60 hours while ESS takes about 148 hours.
+The reason is that it is evaluated numerous times in the process of tuning the hyperparameters of the kernel function, while the pattern probability estimation is performed only once.
+For example, from the figure the proposed algorithm produces a log(MAPE) of the marginal likelihood of about -4.52 with a CPU time of 525 sec.
+The ESS algorithm produces about the same log(MAPE) (or just a little better at -4.70) with CPU time of 5350 sec.
+With about a hundred application of an optimization algorithm (such as Rasmussen and Nickisch's GPML toolbox's \texttt{minimize} function \cite{RASMUSSEN10}), the new algorithm takes about 15 hours, while ESS takes about 148 hours.